DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 # PART 2: How to Run a Job on Carvey Using gSender

-At this point, students must have their stock material (XPS or HDU foam), cut down (if needed) to a size that will fit in the machine and the .nc file from Part 1
+At this point, students must have the .nc file from Part 1 and their stock material (XPS or HDU foam), cut down (if needed) to a size that will fit in the machine.

 **IMPORTANT REMINDERS:**